-Palette Virtual Machine (VM) Management provides a single-pack experience that consolidates all the dependencies needed to deploy and manage VMs in your Kubernetes host cluster.
+The Virtual Machine Orchestrator pack provides a single-pack experience that consolidates all the dependencies needed to deploy and manage VMs in your Kubernetes host cluster.
+You use Virtual Machine Orchestrator pack to create a VMO cluster profile.
+The pack's components are described below.
+All the components are enabled by default in the

-- Spectro VM Dashboard: An add-on pack that enables access to a web console so you can manage and monitor your VMs.
-The console is accessible from the Virtual Machines tab that appears on the cluster overview page in Palette when VM Management is enabled.
+- Spectro VM Dashboard: Enables access to a web console so you can manage and monitor your VMs.
+The console is accessible from the Virtual Machines tab that appears on the cluster overview page when using Palette Virtual Machine Orchestrator (VMO).
 The dashboard provides a web interface to create and manage VMs in your Kubernetes cluster.
-To learn more about the web console, refer to Spectro VM Dashboard.

-KubeVirt: An add-on pack that allows you to create VMs within a Kubernetes cluster using open-source KubeVirt.
-KubeVirt provides feature gates you can enable in the Spectro VM Dashboard manifest.
-To learn which feature gates Palette enables by default and how you can enable additonal feature gates, check out the Feature Gates section.
+KubeVirt: Allows you to create VMs within a Kubernetes cluster using open-source KubeVirt.
+KubeVirt provides feature gates you can enable in the Virtual Machine Orchestrator pack YAML file.
+To learn which feature gates Palette enables by default and how you can enable additional feature gates, check out the Feature Gates section.

 KubeVirt extends Kubernetes with additional virtualization resource types using Kubernetes Custom Resource Definitions (CRD) API.
 KubeVirt also includes controllers and agents that provide VM management capabilities on the cluster.
 Through KubeVirt you can use the Kubernetes API to manage VM resources similar to the way you manage Kubernetes resources.

-- KubeVirt CDI: An add-on pack that provides persistent storage for Kubernetes clusters.
+- KubeVirt CDI: Provides persistent storage for Kubernetes clusters.
 It enables Persistent Volume Claims (PVCs) to be used as disks for KubeVirt VMs.

 - Multus CNI: A Controller Network Interface (CNI) plugin that enables multiple network interfaces to attach to Kubernetes pods.
 In this context, it is used to attach VM networks to the launched VM.